Rio's rescue: Cat saved by cherry picker after 17 days stuck up tree

 "Fire and Emergency has been liaising with the SPCA and have maintained regular contact with residents in the street throughout this process."

-Hawira thanked everyone who was involved, including donations from Whare Whanau, Kerri Thomas and Spinning Planet.
+Hawira thanked everyone who was involved, including Whare Whanau, Kerri Thomas and Spinning Planet who donated to the effort.